ElazarK/content-docs/playbooks/ExtraHop_Default.md

+Handles ticket tracking as well as triggeres specific playbooks based on the name of the ExtraHop Detection.
 Default playbook to run for all ExtraHop Detection incidents.
-This playbook handles ticket tracking as well as triggering specific playbooks based on the name of the ExtraHop Detection.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.